 What strategies can I use to decrease pocketing?
 Your baby is learning how to eat, and the more your baby practices eating a variety of tastes, textures and temperatures, the better their swallowing skills will be.
 I like to teach parents how to decrease pocketing at mealtime and reduce gagging and choking risks.
 Here are the three strategies I use most when working with babies that don’t swallow all of their food.

 - Bites + Sips: Try offering bites of food with sips of liquids from an open cup.
 Developmentally, your baby can start to drink from an open cup at 6 months of age (held by an adult).
 I designed our ezpz Tiny Cup specifically for babies 6-12 months to help them meet their open-cup milestones as well as aid in the relief of pocketing.
-It’s important to use an open cup (verses a sippy cup or straw cup) as it helps pull the fluid through the mouth in a swallowing pattern that easily clears the debris.
+It’s important to use an open cup (verses a sippy cup) as it helps pull the fluid through the mouth in a swallowing pattern that easily clears the debris.

 - Cold + Warm: I like to alternate temperatures during the meal in order to help baby become more aware of where the food is in their mouth.
 For example, try introducing a warm meal with cold cucumber slices (skin off).
 Or, offer frozen fruit to suck on with warm breastmilk or formula from the Tiny Cup.